Seed dispersal: Gravity

 Barochory or the plant use of gravity for dispersal is a simple means of achieving seed dispersal.
 The effect of gravity on heavier fruits causes them to fall from the plant when ripe.
 Fruits exhibiting this type of dispersal include apples, coconuts and passionfruit and those with harder shells (which often roll away from the plant to gain more distance).
 Gravity dispersal also allows for later transmission by water or animal.

-Ballistic dispersal
+dispersal

 Ballochory is a type of dispersal where the seed is forcefully ejected by explosive dehiscence of the fruit.
-Often the force that generates the explosion results from turgor pressure within the fruit or due to internal tensions within the fruit.
-Some examples of plants which disperse their seeds autochorously include: Arceuthobium spp., Cardamine hirsuta, Ecballium spp., Euphorbia heterophylla, Geranium spp., Impatiens spp., Sucrea spp, Raddia spp. and others.
+Often the force that generates the explosion results from turgor pressure within the fruit or due to internal hygroscopic tensions within the fruit.
+Some examples of plants which disperse their seeds autochorously include: Arceuthobium spp., Cardamine hirsuta, Ecballium elaterium, Euphorbia heterophylla, Geranium spp., Impatiens spp., Sucrea spp, Raddia spp. and others.
 An exceptional example of ballochory is Hura crepitans—this plant is commonly called the dynamite tree due to the sound of the fruit exploding.
 The explosions are powerful enough to throw the seed up to 100 meters.

 Witch hazel uses ballistic dispersal without explosive mechanisms by simply squeezing the seeds out at approx. 45 km/h (28 mph).